MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server.md

 ## Deploy the solution

 A deployment for this reference architecture is available on [GitHub][github-folder].
-The entire deployment can take up to two hours, which includes running the scripts to configure AD DS, the Windows Server failover cluster, and the SQL Server availability group.
+The entire deployment can take up to an hour, which includes running the scripts to configure AD DS, the Windows Server failover cluster, and the SQL Server availability group.

+If you specify a region that supports availability zones, the VMs are deployed into availability zones.
+Otherwise, the VMs are deployed into availability sets.
+For a list of regions that support availability zones, see [Services support by region](/azure/availability-zones/az-overview#services-support-by-region).

 ### Prerequisites